NiaK-130/Mod-5-Final-Project-NK/README.md

 # Mod-5-Final-Project-NK

-**Sweet Project Title**

-This is the part where I tell you about the project.
-The "pitch", if you will.
-I'm giving you a high level overview of what the project does, and why I decided to build it.
-This doesn't have to be extensive, just a quick overview.

-This is the repo for, say, the frontend of the app.
-It's hosted here and the backend repo is here.

-User Stories
+**Modular**

+Modular is a website that provides a platform for users to get ideas for home renovation and design and to connect homeowners to professionals.

+**User Stories**

-As a user, I want to be able to create an account, so I can log in and use the app.
+As a user, I want to be able to create an new account As a user, I want to be able to login to my account
-As a user, I want to be able to see my user info, so etc etc etc As an editor, I want to be able to do an admin thing, so I can etc etc (Have one story for each feature you plan to include—even small features are great to list here, so feel free to get granular with it.
-You'll probably be making a new branch for each of these, right?)
+As a user, I want to be able to see my user info in the dashboard As a user, I want to be able to see my saved ideas, contacts in the dashboard As a user, I want to be able to remove my saved ideas, contacts from the dashboard to keep it organized As a user, I can explore/browse home renovation ideas As a user, I can browse contractors near me
+As a user, I can add a image with description
+As a user, I can find an image based off filters

-Models and Relationships
+**Models and Relationships**
 This is a good place for a sweet diagram:

 My Data Relationships